WNIC

 WNIC (100.3 FM) is a commercial radio station licensed to Dearborn, Michigan, and serving the Metro Detroit media market.
 Owned by iHeartMedia, WNIC broadcasts an adult contemporary radio format, switching to Christmas music for most of November and December.

 WNIC's studios and offices were formerly located in Farmington Hills.
 In 2022 the station along with five others relocated their headquarters to the former Detroit Brewing Co. building in Eastern Market.
 The station's transmitter is located near Schoolcraft Avenue and Turner Street on the Near West Side of Detroit.
 WNIC broadcasts with an effective radiated power of 32,000 watts from an antenna 600 feet in height.
-The station is licensed for HD Radio operation and formerly featured a soft AC/oldies format on its HD2 channel from iHeartRadio's "Sunny Radio" channel.
+The station is licensed for HD Radio operation and features iHeartRadio's "TikTok Radio" service on its HD2 channel.

 History

 WKMH-FM

-WNIC signed on the air in December 1946 as WKMH-FM, sister station to WKMH (1310 AM; now WDTW).
+WNIC signed on the air on December 22, 1946, as WKMH-FM, sister station to WKMH (1310 AM; now WDTW).
 Both stations were, and still are, licensed to Dearborn.
 With FM radio still in its early stages, the two stations largely simulcast their programming through the 1970s.